gvwilson/ds4se/README.md

 # Data Science for Software Engineers

-Our goal is to create an introduction to data science for software engineers that uses software engineering questions and data to introduce common statistical tools and methods.
+This tutorial is a short introduction to data science for software engineers that uses software engineering questions and data to introduce common statistical tools and methods.
 Help is welcome,